-The City of Medford is kicking off the Liberty Park Neighborhood Plan!
+The City of Medford is working on the Liberty Park Neighborhood Plan!
 Liberty Park is one of the City's oldest and most established neighborhoods, with a diverse mix of residents and businesses.
 It includes a mix of housing, commercial and retail businesses, educational and other institutions, and industrial uses, while serving as a gateway to the Downtown, other commercial areas, and the Bear Creek Greenway.
 At the same time, the neighborhood is surrounded by major roadways and it lacks a safe network of streets to provide adequate connections within and outside its boundaries.

 Future public and private investment and revitalization will improve the area’s livability and economic health for residents, visitors and business-owners.
 In 2018, the Medford Urban Renewal Agency (MURA) allocated approximately $17 million toward the Liberty Park neighborhood in order to fund future improvements and development.
 The Neighborhood Plan will help identify the project priorities for the $17 million dedicated by MURA.

 In order to stay informed of upcoming opportunities to provide input and comments please look to the "Latest News" section of this webpage for dates of public meetings, open houses, outreach events, and other milestones in the creation of the Liberty Park Neighborhood Plan.
 If you would like to provide comments directly to staff, please click the following email email@example.com or call the Planning Department at (541) 774-2380.